graemeg/tiopf/README.txt

 VCL  and  LCL.
-It also  has a Model-GUI-Mediator (MGM — something like Model-View-Controller)  implementation that  allows standard GUI  components  to  become  “object aware” without  creating yet more descendant components.
+It also  has a Model-GUI-Mediator (MGM — something like Model-View-Controller)  implementation that  allows standard GUI  components  to  become  “object aware” without  creating yet more  custom  components.
 With MGM we support the VCL,  LCL  and fpGUI toolkits.